RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 ### Do a Stactic Analysis (Idea is finding vulnerabilty in Js code by understanding the how website is using javascripts then breaking it with payloads):

-   Try reading the code by seaching keywords(api, token, http, https:// etc).Sometime Just looking through code can give you endpoints that has admin access.
+   Try reading the code by seaching keywords(api, token, http, https:// etc).
+Sometime Just looking through code can give you endpoints that has admin access.

    You can also goto the wayback machine of page and check the 1st version of code to understand the changes.